 Water isn't the most glamorous investment, but it is hard to think of a commodity more critical to society.
 Nations have gone to war over access to water.
 Those days are hopefully behind us, but given how widely water is used and the limited amounts of it available in many parts of the world, water should be an area of significant investment and growth in the years to come.

-Buying into the water industry can provide a nice counterweight to more speculative tech investments or boom-and-bust cyclical companies.
+Buying into the water industry can also provide a nice counterweight to more speculative tech investments or boom-and-bust cyclical companies.
 Buying ETFs instead of individual companies provides an easy way to gain geographic and subsector diversification without having to devote too much of your portfolio to the industry.